cevn/railswolf/README.md

 README
 ---

+To test JSON using a script:

+    python3 postrequest.py
+    ./postrequest.sh

+The python script is easier to modify.
+Make sure you use https or rails will not authenticate properly or something.

+The response will be saved in a `response.json` object which is a list of errors.
+If the array is empty, you should have successfully created a user.

 To run the server on your current computer:
 You need ruby, rails, and a postgresql server(with a superuser and database named `$user`)  running on your computer.

     git clone https://github.com/cevn/railswolf.git
     cd railswolf
+    rake db:reset
     rails s

 When setting up on a new computer, you may get a `PG:BadConnect` exception if